kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 ### Preemption Algorithm overview

-An incoming Workload, which does not fit within the unused quota, is eligible for preemptions, within a flavor of the target queue, when one of the following is true:
+An incoming Workload, which does not fit within the unused quota, is eligible to issue preemptions when one of the following is true:
 - the requests of the Workload are below the flavor's nominal quota, or
 - `borrowWithinCohort` is enabled.